 Public Riding Areas & Trails

-Formed roads are able to be ridden by road registered motorcycles and licensed riders.
+Formed roads are able to be ridden by Road Registered motorcycles and licensed riders.
 As a guide these are car accessible tracks marked on DEC maps, not single tracks that have been cut through the bush.
 Obviously roads signposted as not accessible are out, which takes in most of the National parks close to the city.
-As a courtesy check with the local DEC office.

 A couple of cautions: